-Today, in a shocking move by the US, Iran's top military leader, General Qasam Soleimani was killed in an airstrike at Baghdad's international airport.
+Today, in a shocking move by the US, Iran's top military leader, General Qasam Soleimani was killed in an airstrike at Baghdad's international airport today

 Trump's decision to kill the head of Iran's elite al-Quds force Qasem Soleimani is a huge act of aggression.
-As a targeted political assasination of a highly placed Iranian official, it should be treated as unprecedented violence of high intensity and could potentially lead to military hostilities.
+It is unprecedented violence of high intensity and could lead to military hostilities.

-Ever since US President Donald Trump withdrew from the JCPOA (Joint Comprehensive Plan of Action) last year, there have been face-offs between the US and Iran.
+Ever since US President Donald Trump withdrew from the JCPOA (Joint Comprehensive Plan of Action) last year, tension has been escalating and causing face-offs between the US and Iran.
 Sanctions were imposed on Iran, crippling its economy.

 In July 2019, an Iranian vessel believed to be carrying oil to Syria was detained by UK Royal Marines.
 The Iranians believed that the US was behind the act as it was in violation of sanctions on Syria.
 The vessel called Grace was released in August.
 Iran, in July, seized the British-flagged tanker Stena Impero by Iranian Revolutionary Guard forces.
 Stena Impero too was released in August.